Annual 60-Day ORV Closure for Wheeled Vehicles

 Bear Island Unit Trails & Facilities

-There are 21 miles of designated primary trails and .34 miles of designated secondary trails in the Bear Island Unit of the Preserve.
+There are 21 miles of designated primary trails in the Bear Island Unit of the Preserve.
 This unit allows for access by swamp buggies, all-terrain vehicles and street-legal 4x4s.
 Camping in the unit is at designated camping areas only.

 Click here for a list of all trails in the unit that provides start and end point coordinates, trail length and destination.